opnxj/superallowlist/README.md

 ## Description

-SuperallowlistERC20 is an extension of [LayerZero's OFT](https://github.com/LayerZero-Labs/solidity-examples/blob/5ce17fa2537e8da5adb7534a8584e70affe04ed0/contracts/token/oft/OFT.sol) implementation.
+SuperallowlistERC20 is an extension of [Solmate's ERC20](https://github.com/transmissions11/solmate/blob/2001af43aedb46fdc2335d2a7714fb2dae7cfcd1/src/tokens/ERC20.sol) implementation.
 It extends the standard denylist functionality to include an append-only "superallowlist", which effectively grants permanent immunity from being denylisted.

 ## Table of Contents